Bayesian Methods in Tensor Analysis: Bayesian Methods in Tensor Regression

-Based on the regression function (\ref{eq19}), Spencer et al.~\cite{Spencer2019, Spencer2020} develop an additive mixed effect model that simultaneously measures the activation due to stimulus at voxels in the $g$th brain region and connectivity among $G$ brain regions.
-Let $\mathcal{Y}_{i,g,t}\in\mathbb{R}^{p_{1,g}\times\cdots\times p_{D,g}}$ be the tensor of observed fMRI data in brain region $g$ for the $i$-th subject at the $t$-th time point, and $x_{1,i,t},...,x_{m,i,t}\in\mathbb{R}$ be activation-related predictors, the regression function is given by
+Based on the regression function (\ref{eq19}), Spencer et al.~\cite{Spencer2019, Spencer2020} consider a brain imaging application and develop an additive mixed effect model that simultaneously measures the activation due to stimulus at voxels in the $g$th brain region and connectivity among $G$ brain regions.
+Let $\mathcal{Y}_{i,g,t}\in\mathbb{R}^{p_{1,g}\times\cdots\times p_{D,g}}$ be the tensor of observed fMRI data in brain region $g$ for the $i$th subject at the $t$th time point, and $x_{1,i,t},...,x_{m,i,t}\in\mathbb{R}$ be the activation-related predictors.
+The regression function is given by